I'm a spiritual director and writer in Pittsburgh, PA.

 It's also an unbelievable privilege to be the mother of my three children, Declan, Ronan, and Healy.

 It's from within these callings to motherhood and spiritual direction that my dream to be a writer has finally been fulfilled.
 Over the last two years, I've been exploring the question: how can I meet the divine in my children and in myself, within the mess of daily life?
-The question has birthed the first draft of a book, exploring the spiritual journey of motherhood.
-It is slowly being born, and I hope to share more about that soon.
+My first book, a retreat in daily life for mothers, to create space to explore the spiritual dynamics of motherhood from within its mundane mess, has been born in response to that question.
+Songs of Motherhood: Forty Days of Reflection will be published in Spring 2019.

 I'm still an avid reader, particularly of novels.
 I love to be in nature.
 I also love deep conversations, good coffee, boxed wine, and anything chocolate.